argiepiano/l10n_server/README.md

 even decide on the official translation based on the different suggestions.
 To translate a project, go to Translations, choose a language and optionally choose a project.
 There you can translate all strings.

+## Upgrading from Drupal 7

+Before following the directions [outlined here](https://docs.backdropcms.org/documentation/upgrading-from-drupal-7-overview), you'll need to manually the `system` table of your database:
+1. Back up your Drupal 7 database
+2. Using phpMyAdmin or another database UI, edit the table `system`
+3. Find the row with name = `l10n_community`
+4. Manually change the `schema_version` from `6024` to `0`

+This is necessary because of the inability of Backdrop to upgrade modules with schema versions smaller than 7000.

+Proceed with the upgrade.

 ## Credits